metagammadelta/1mf-payments/.github/ISSUE_TEMPLATE/mgd-timesheet.md

 ---
-name: MGD-Expense
+name: MGD-TimeSheet
-about: Describe this issue template's purpose here.
+about: Use this for time payment request, plus expenses (if any)
 title: ''
 labels: ''
-assignees: annwillmott

----

----
-name: MGD Expenses
-about: Use this to submit payment request when it's expenses only
-title: NAME - Expense + Period - Nonce
-labels: payments
 assignees: ''

 ---